Hamilton Airport (New Zealand): Trans-Tasman services

 In 1994, the airport became a terminal for trans-Tasman air routes, with charter flights provided on Boeing 727s by Kiwi Travel International Airlines (not to be confused with the United States–based Kiwi International Air Lines) which served Brisbane, Sydney and Melbourne.

-New Zealand's Kiwi went bankrupt in 1996, but by that time Freedom Air had begun flying the same routes and a route to the Gold Coast with Boeing 737 and aircraft.
+New Zealand's Kiwi went bankrupt in 1996, but by that time Freedom Air had begun flying the same routes and a route to the Gold Coast with Boeing 737s.
 They also, briefly, operated flights to Nadi, Fiji, in 2005.

 Freedom Air ultimately decided to make Hamilton International Airport their company hub until parent company Air New Zealand closed the airline down on 30 March 2008 operating its own full service instead.
 By then, the Airbus A320 was being operated.
 When passenger numbers dropped to an unsustainable level in August 2009, Air New Zealand ceased services from Hamilton to Australia.

 However by that time Virgin Australia operated flights from Hamilton with thrice-weekly Boeing 737-800 flights to Brisbane and Sydney; however, passenger numbers remained low and Virgin Australia ended flights on 27 October 2012.

 In 2024 Jetstar announced that it would serve Hamilton from Sydney and the Gold Coast using their Airbus A320 aircraft from June 2025.
 On June 16, 2025 the first Jetstar plane landed in Hamilton from Sydney and on 18 June the first Jetstar flight from the Gold Coast landed.